What is 40 of 78? Understanding Fractions, Percentages, and Ratios

 Interpretation:

 This approach yields the result 31.2.
-This interpretation is appropriate when dealing with percentages, such as calculating discounts, tax, or increases.
-If a product costs 78 and is discounted by 40%, the discounted price would be 31.2.
+Which means this interpretation is appropriate when dealing with percentages, such as calculating discounts, tax, or increases.
+In real terms, if a product costs 78 and is discounted by 40%, the discounted price would be 31.
+2.

 Method 3: Determining the Ratio of 40 to 78